 Things you must not do

-Do not take Anamorph to treat any other complaints unless your doctor tells you to.
+Do not take Sevredol tablets to treat any other complaint unless your doctor tells you to.

 Do not give your medicine to anyone else, even if they have the same condition as you.